 Until a development scheme has been approved by Governor in Council, land use planning decisions will continue to be regulated in accordance with the current planning framework.
 Contact Cairns Regional Council or Ports North for more information.

 Have your say

 The draft development scheme will undergo public consultation and the Office of the Coordinator-General will welcome submissions at that time.

-Find out more about global tourism hubs on the Department of Innovation, Tourism Industry Development and the Commonwealth Games website.
+Find out more about global tourism hubs on the Department of State Development, Tourism and Innovation website.